RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 Repeat the above for inventory and catalog projects.

-> `NOTE`: the `Terminal` window in CodeReady Workspaces.
+> `NOTE`: the Terminal window in CodeReady Workspaces.
 For the rest of these labs, anytime you need to run a command in a terminal, you can use the CodeReady Workspaces `Terminal` window.
-If you have `no response` from the Terminal when you're typing codes, `Close` the current Terminal and `Open a new Terminal again`.

 ![codeready-workspace-terminal]({% image_path codeready-workspace-terminal.png %})